Memphis Standoff Could Delay Schools' Start

 ELEANOR BOUDREAU: School is scheduled to start August 8, but the city owes its schools money from the past three years and school board members say they don't trust Memphis that pay that debt or to pony up all of what it owes for the coming year.
 The school's chief financial officer, Pamela Antsey, told the city council and a room full of angry parents and teachers that the city's chronic underfunding has forced the schools to dip into their reserves and created uncertainty.

-Ms. PAMELA ANTSEY (Chief Financial Officer, Memphis Schools): So for us to open and not know would be fiscally irresponsible because we can't open, start the program and then stop.
+PAMELA ANTSEY: So for us to open and not know would be fiscally irresponsible because we can't open, start the program and then stop.

 BOUDREAU: City council leaders say paying $55 million right now will tank the city's bond rating.
 And they say it's not necessary to start school.
 Council chairman Myron Lowry said that the city is not the schools' only or even largest funder.

-Mr. MYRON LOWRY (Chairman, Memphis City Council): You say you're going to delay schools because you don't have 10 percent in your pocket.
+MYRON LOWRY: You say you're going to delay schools because you don't have 10 percent in your pocket.
 That doesn't make any kind of sense.